torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 acquisition.

 Primary metadata objects are the simplest for scrub to process.
-The principal filesystem object (either an allocation group or an inode) that owns the item being scrubbed is locked to guard against concurrent updates.
+The principal filesystem object (either an allocation group or an ianalde) that owns the item being scrubbed is locked to guard against concurrent updates.
 The check function examines every record associated with the type for obvious errors and cross-references healthy records against other metadata to look for